 The University reserves the right to consolidate vacancies.
-Residents in rooms where an additional space exists are expected to refrain from utilizing the unoccupied bedroom and furniture.
+Residents in suites where an additional bedroom exists are expected to refrain from utilizing the unoccupied room and associated furniture.
 Any student with a vacancy in their room could be reassigned to a new room or have additional students assigned to those vacant spaces at any time.
-Disciplinary action may occur for any resident who is not compliant, does not keep their room in a fit condition to receive a roommate, is not welcoming to a new roommate, or is not willing to consolidate.
+Disciplinary action may occur for any resident who is noncompliant, does not keep their room in a fit condition to receive a roommate, is not welcoming to a new roommate, or is not willing to consolidate.